georgiaewhitney/georgiaewhitney/README.md

 ### I'm a Software Developer with a background in museums 🖥 🧡 🏛

-### Here's my cheatsheet //
+###

-- 🔭 I’m a Software Engineer Apprentice, currently on bootcamp with Founders and Coders
+- 🔭 Software Engineer Apprentice, currently on bootcamp with Founders and Coders
-- 🧩 I’m currently learning React
+- 🧩 Currently learning React
-- 🟩 I'm trying to keep my contribution graph green
+- 🟩 Trying to keep my graph green
 - 💬 Ask me about accessibility!
 I'm still learning, but I've spent a large portion of my career trying to make museums accessible
 - 📫 How to reach me: My handle is @rockyrelay in most places
 - 👩🏻‍💻 Pronouns: [she/her]